Last updated

 4. Integration capabilities

-Your CRM should work seamlessly with the tools your team has in their tech stack, such as email, calendars, marketing platforms, and accounting software.
+Your CRM should work seamlessly with the tools your sales team has in their tech stack, such as email, calendars, marketing platforms, and accounting software.
 This ensures that data flows smoothly between systems, saving time and reducing manual work.
-Check if the CRM supports integrations with the tools that matter most to your business.
+Check if the CRM supports integrations with the tools that matter most to your sales operations.

 5. Customer support

-Whether it’s during implementation or day-to-day use, reliable support is crucial.
+Whether it's during implementation or day-to-day use, reliable support is crucial for sales teams.
 Look for CRMs that offer multiple support channels, such as live chat, email, or a knowledge base, to help you troubleshoot issues quickly.
 Responsive customer service can make all the difference in how smoothly your CRM functions for your team.

 6. Book a demo